Denis Mack Smith: Career

-Smith took a break from Cambridge to serve in World War II, where he was attached to the British Cabinet Office from 1942 to 1946.
+Mack Smith took a break from Cambridge to serve in World War II, where he was attached to the British Cabinet Office from 1942 to 1946.
 He returned to complete his degree in 1947.
-After graduating from Cambridge, Smith taught at Clifton College in Bristol for one year.
+After graduating from Cambridge, Mack Smith taught at Clifton College in Bristol for one year.

-In 1946, Denis spent an extended period in Italy researching archival material relating to Sicily in 1860.
+In 1946, Mack Smith spent an extended period in Italy researching archival material relating to Sicily in 1860.
 He later recounted that he "passed entire months without talking to anyone” during this period.
-As Italy was still recovering from the second world war, people were throwing out books that had enjoyed favor during the fascist period.
-Smith bought up vast amounts from street stalls and sent them back to England, thus forming the basis of a personal library that would aid his writing.
-During his visit, the philosopher Benedetto Croce took the young Smith in as protégé even though they had vastly different views on Mussolini, and Croce gave him access to the library of his house in Naples.
+As Italy was still recovering from the second world war, people were throwing out books that had enjoyed favour during the fascist period.
+Mack Smith bought up vast amounts from street stalls and sent them back to England, thus forming the basis of a personal library that would aid his writing.
+During his visit, the philosopher Benedetto Croce took the young Mack Smith in as protégé even though they had vastly different views on Mussolini, and Croce gave him access to the library of his house in Naples.
 In later years, he entertained Italian scholars at his house near Oxford and gave them books from this extensive collection.
 His visit to Sicily was the basis for his two-volume work “A History of Sicily” (1968), written with Moses Finley and Christopher Duggan.

 He became a fellow at Peterhouse in 1947 and worked as a tutor and lecturer at Cambridge for fifteen years.

 In 1954, he published his landmark first book, Cavour and Garibaldi: a Study in Political Conflict, which traced the origins of fascism to the shortcomings of Italian unification.
-Smith challenged the traditional nationalist view of the period as one of heroic and unified struggle, instead portraying it as a series of political and social conflicts marked by rivalries among elites, tensions between church and state, and foreign interference.
+Mack Smith challenged the traditional nationalist view of the period as one of heroic and unified struggle, instead portraying it as a series of political and social conflicts marked by rivalries among elites, tensions between church and state, and foreign interference.
 Using extensive documentary evidence, he depicted key figures such as Camillo Benso, Giuseppe Garibaldi and Victor Emmanuel II in a critical light.
 The book was noted for overturning long-held orthodoxies in Italian historiography, with historian David Gilmour stating that it “upset a well-defended orthodoxy that had been entrenched for almost a century.”
 Historian Jonathan Steinberg stated that the book told Italians "what they did not want to hear".
-The best-selling book launched Smith's career and became the standard English-language text on modern Italy.
+The best-selling book launched Mack Smith's career and became the standard English-language text on modern Italy.